jimhigson/oboe.js/writing/main/3_Background.md

 }
 ~~~~

-Both JSON and XML are used to serialise orderless constructs but but
+Both JSON and XML are used to serialise orderless constructs but
 while expressed as text the encoding is inevitably written according to
 some serialisation order.
 XML specifically states that the order of
 attributes is not significant [@xmlorder], JSON has no such detailed